Already you knew my soul;

 The Divine Maternity is the result of the Incarnation, but this gift God has granted Mary carries with it further blessings for her because of her faith.
 The Divine Maternity itself is not the highest expression of her being blessed (makaria/ μακαρία) or “happy," in the words of Elizabeth.
 When Jesus says, “Blessed (makaria) are the pure of heart, for they shall see God” (Mt.
 5:8), the highest expression of their being blessed isn’t being pure of heart, but rather seeing God which results from being pure of heart.
 They are not simply blessed for being pure of heart.
 So, to see how it is that Mary is blessed, rather than by only being the mother of Jesus, because of her faith, we must look to the prophet Isaiah.

-In the figure of Daughter Zion, Mary is further blessed for becoming the mother of all nations rather than for simply being the natural mother of Jesus, and all because of her persevering faith in the face of darkness that brought her to the foot of the Cross.
-Just as Abraham becomes the father of many nations because of his persevering faith, so too Mary becomes the mother of all nations because of her faith.
+In the figure of Mother Zion, Mary is further blessed for becoming the mother of all nations rather than blessed for simply being the natural mother of Jesus, and all because of her persevering faith in the face of darkness that brought her to the foot of the Cross.
+Just as Abraham becomes the father of many nations because of his persevering faith, so too does Mary become the mother of all nations because of her faith.
 Abraham isn’t blessed simply because God has given him a son by Sarah as promised.
 Being the father of Isaac isn’t the fullest expression of Abraham’s blessed state; nor is Mary’s divine motherhood.
-It is on Mount Moriah where God redefines Abraham’s fatherhood, and it is on that same mount also known as Golgotha where God Incarnate redefines Mary’s motherhood from the Cross.
+It is on Mount Moriah where God redefines Abraham’s fatherhood, and it is on that same mount also known as Golgotha where God Incarnate redefines Mary's motherhood from the Cross.